List of VeggieTales characters: Qwerty

-Qwerty is the desktop computer seen on the kitchen countertop with which Bob and Larry use to read the Bible verse at the end of each show.
+Qwerty (introduced 1993) is the desktop computer seen on the kitchen countertop, with which Bob and Larry use to read the Bible verse at the end of each show.
 Qwerty's name is derived from the first six letters that appear on a standard English keyboard.
-Though Qwerty is not alive per se, he does have certain anthropomorphic characteristics, including responsory sounds and voice activation.
-In almost every episode, Bob (or on occasion, Larry) says "We're over here by Qwerty to talk about what we learned today."
-This phrase triggers the "What We Have Learned" song to play.
+Though Qwerty is not alive per se, he does have certain anthropomorphic characteristics, including some emoting and voice activation.
 Qwerty is not always perfect at retrieving the verse, usually sputtering and taking a moment to load it.
-In the first episode, "Where's God When I'm S-Scared?," Qwerty accidentally posts a meatloaf recipe rather than a Bible verse.
+In the first episode, "Where's God When I'm S-Scared?", Qwerty accidentally posts a meatloaf recipe instead of a Bible verse.

-According to Phil Vischer, the original design for Qwerty was based on an Intel 80386 model computer.
-Qwerty was slightly updated in "Abe and the Amazing Promise," giving two verses instead of one, and got a more life-changing update in the episode "Pistachio - The Little Boy That Woodn't" where he got a voice chip installed.
+According to Phil Vischer, the original design for Qwerty was based on an IBM 5150 model computer.
+Qwerty was slightly updated in "Abe and the Amazing Promise", giving two verses instead of one, and got a more life-changing update in the episode "Pistachio - The Little Boy That Woodn't" where he got a voice chip installed.
 The design of the new update, including a sleeker look and a black screen instead of the original blue, is reminiscent of an Apple iMac.
-While Qwerty did not appear in VeggieTales in the House or VeggieTales in the City, he was mentioned in episode "The Lost Dust Bunny" in the latter series.
-Qwerty did not appear in The VeggieTales Show because Phil Vischer felt that he didn’t fit in with the theater setting.
-However, Qwerty is credited for appearing in some of the "LarryBoy" episodes of the series, appearing as LarryBoy’s super-computer.
+While Qwerty did not appear in VeggieTales in the House or VeggieTales in the City, he was mentioned in the episode "The Lost Dust Bunny" in the latter series.
+Qwerty did not appear in The VeggieTales Show because Phil Vischer felt that he did not fit in with the theater setting.
+However, Qwerty is credited for appearing in some of the "LarryBoy" episodes as LarryBoy's computer.